neoparadigm/mw-wiki/README.md

 # MW·Wiki

-**The answer Claude can't give you — current, cited, and community-verified.**
+**The answer LLMs can't give you - current, cited, and community-verified.**

 A synthesised knowledge base for Modern Workplace practitioners, built from the best Microsoft MVP blogs and Microsoft documentation.
 Every answer traces back to a named author, a real URL, and a date.